Amsterdam/design-system/documentation/code-reviews.md

 ### Add reviewers

-Make sure that the right people are designated as reviewers.
+Make sure that you designate the right people as reviewers.
 We want each PR to be approved by at least one of the maintainers.

 ### Add initial comments